-The original version of Replay Baseball was played with two dice, and we have designed this latest version of the game to allow for playing this way if desired.
+The original version of Replay Baseball was played with two dice, and we have designed the current version of the game to allow for playing this way if desired.
 To play this way, roll just two dice for each at-bat.
 The red die still determines the column to use and column on the Play Board.
 The white die still determines how many squares to count down on the batter's card.
-But the pitcher will now always use his grades in row 4 on his grid (the ones in bold print).
-These are the grades that are considered his "A" grades.
-Use the regular pitchers' endurance rules, and when the pitcher is fatigued, simply switch to his bottom row grades, or "B" grades.
+But the pitcher will now always use his grades in row 4 of his grid (the ones in bold print).
+These are considered to be his "A" grades.
+Use the regular pitchers' endurance rules, and when the pitcher is fatigued, simply switch to his "B" grades.
+(For gamers who want to experience the original Replay format more completely, for many seasons we also offer Replay classic-style "tall pitcher" cards, which have the pitcher's A grades and B grades only, and are formatted on taller card stock, to be placed behind the opponent's lineup during play, making it easier to add pitcher's grades to batter's results).

-For Column 4 infield plays, you can use the original white die roll to refer to the box in column 4, to determine which infielder is making the play.
-As an alternative here, you may roll a single die again for these infield plays to determine the infielder making the play (except for the 25 result).
-You'd also roll one die again to determine the fielder on those plays on the Play Board which call for a "Fielder's Die" roll.
+For Column 4 infield plays, you may use the original white die roll to refer to the box in column 4, to determine which infielder is making the play.
+And you could roll one die again to determine the fielder on those plays on the Play Board which call for a "Fielder's Die" roll.
+Or as an alternative, you could still roll all 3 dice but reserve the blue die only for those instances on the Play Board that normally refer to the blue die roll (mostly "Fielder's Die" plays).